nadinev6/RAGgle/README.md

 1. Navigate to the Frontend: Open your web browser and go to http://localhost:3000.
 2. Index URLs:
 - Click on the "Index URLs" tab.
-- Enter a URL from a wholesale website (e.g., https://www.alibaba.com/product-detail/...) into the input field.
+- Enter a URL from any website into the input field.
 - Optionally, provide a custom title.
 - Click "Index URL" to send the content to your Nuclia Knowledge Base.
-3. Product Search:
-- Click on the "Product Search" tab.
-- Enter a search query (e.g., "wireless headphones", "laptop bags") into the search bar.
-- Use the "From Date" and "To Date" date pickers to filter results by indexing date.
+- Use the date range filters to view indexed URLs from specific time periods.
-- Click "Search" to view results.
-- Click on product names or suppliers in the search results to perform new searches based on those entities.
-4. AI Chat:
+3. AI Chat:
 - Click on the "AI Chat" tab.
-- Interact with the Nuclia chat widget to ask questions about your indexed products.
+- Interact with the Nuclia chat widget to ask questions about your indexed content.

 ## Technologies Used